astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - Schedule a DAG daily except for holidays.
 - Schedule a DAG at multiple times daily with uneven intervals (e.g. 1pm and 4:30pm).

-In the next section, we'll describe how these limitations were addressed in Airflow 2.2.
+In the next section, we'll describe how these limitations were addressed in Airflow 2.2 with the introduction of timetables.

 ## Timetables